-In most cases, you can stay on your parents’ renters insurance plan until age 26, but only if you live on campus during that time.
+In most cases, you can stay on your parents’ renters insurance plan until a certain age, which is defined by your policy, but only if you live on campus during that time.
 Your parents’ coverage doesn’t extend to you if you move to an off-campus apartment.
 Rather, the property you bring to your dorm is considered “off-premises” property.

 There will also be limits on your coverage.
 For one, getting renters insurance through your parents’ plan generally excludes liability and alternative accommodation coverage – you can really only get personal property coverage.
 And that personal property coverage is itself limited to around 10% of your parents’ coverage or a fixed number that may not be enough if you have a lot of expensive property to insure.